29. September 2022

 7. Health risks

-Because livestock live in such a small, crowded space, in most cases prophylactic antibiotics will be mixed into the feed to prevent the spreading of diseases.
-These antibiotics are ultimately consumed by those who eat the meat of the animals.
-The excess of antibiotics can lead to so-called multi-resistant germs, which are dangerous to humans.
-In the case of animals from organic agriculture, by the way, this can largely be dispensed with, as the animals have enough free space and therefore do not easily infect each other.
+Because industrially farmed animals are forced to live in a very small and often crowded space, in most cases prophylactic antibiotics will be mixed into their food to prevent the spreading of potential diseases.
+These antibiotics are ultimately consumed by those who eat the meat of these animals.
+The excess of antibiotics leads to a development of multi-resistant germs, which are dangerous to human health.
+In small-scale organic farming, abuse of medication is not necessary, as the animals have enough free space and are fed and kept in a healthy and hygienic way.

 You think the topic is interesting and would like to learn more about it?
-Or you would like to cook vegan more often, but are missing the recipes?
-You can always contact us to discuss sustainability or exchange suggestions and tips for more sustainability in our everyday life and work.
+You would like to cook vegan more often but are missing the recipes?
+You can always contact us to discuss sustainable food or exchange suggestions, ideas, and tips for our everyday life and work.